ramat84/vim/vim.md

 # LoVim .
 IT!
 ### Vim | Ram Matityahu
-#### 937.1337
+#### v1.337
 ![RC](vim/mcvim.png)
+##### Vim is a editor that can be
+##### extended to work as a IDE

-Note: In this lecture we'll take a technical dive into Vim and learn how to work with it<BR>
+Note: In this lecture we'll take a technical dive into Vim and learn how to work with it\

----

-# Bare with me
+Bare with me\
-* My last lecture: JLC in 2005
+My last lecture: JLC in 2005\
-* I used kate editor
+I used kate editor\
-* I Switched to Terminal half a year ago
+I Switched to Terminal half a year ago

 ![RC](vim/jlc.jpg)
 ---

-# 🖎 Notes
-## All sources are available here
-* github.com/ramat84/Vim (Vim.md)
-* github.com/ramat84/config

-Note: Presentation available, Created with Vim<br>Configuration for NVim, can be used in Vim<br>Custom shortcuts

----

-# Versions
+# History
 * 👴 VI - Really Retro (1976)
 * 🤯 Vim - VI Explosion (1991)
 * 🧔 NeoVim - Vim For Hipsters (2014)

-Note: A bit of history<br>VI - original, simple, not extendable<br>Vim - Extendable with plugins, Much more advanced<br>NVim - improved Vim, does everything Vim does, spitted to make Vim development more mainstream and not block development.
+Note: A bit of history\
+VI - original, simple, not extendable\
+Vim - Extendable with plugins, Much more advanced\
+NVim - improved Vim, does everything Vim does, spitted to make Vim development more mainstream and not block development.

 ---